Is it better to have more than one pension?

-Contact your Wealth Manager if you would like to arrange a meeting with a Wealth Planner to discuss your options.
+Speak to your Wealth Manager or contact us if you would like to arrange a meeting with a Wealth Planner to discuss your options.

 This article does not constitute personal financial, tax or legal advice.
-Each person’s circumstances are different so if you are unsure about investing, you should seek advice from a regulated adviser.
+Each person’s circumstances are different so if you are unsure about investing, you should speak to your Wealth Manager.

 Things to consider

 Please bear in mind that tax rules can change in future and their effects on you will depend on your individual circumstances.